MurphyMc/ggserver/README.md

 ## Examples

+Currently, there are two very similar examples.
+Their code is not beautiful or well documented or anything, but they do serve as working examples.

-Currently, there's only one example -- a terminal-based Tic-Tac-Toe game in Python.
+The first is a terminal-based Tic-Tac-Toe game in Python which uses normal TCP sockets.
 Run it and pass the address of the server on the command line (e.g., `python3 ttt.py foo.example.com`).

-The code is not beautiful or well documented or anything, but it does serve as a working example.
+The second is a web-based version of Tic-Tac-Toe.
+It uses websockets, of course, but is fully compatible with the terminal-based version.
+Indeed, they share much of the same code: part of the web version is written in JavaScript, but the rest of it is the same Python version -- run in the browser using Pyodide.
+You can include the server name as part of the URL like http://example.com/ttt.html#example.com.
+If you don't, it'll prompt you.

 ## Server to Client Messages